C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/fsm.rst

      }
    }

-As you can see in the precedent code, it use a ``internalFsm`` function to create the inner state machine.
-There is an example of definition bellow :
+As you can see in the preceeding code, it uses a ``internalFsm`` function to create the inner state machine.
+An example of this kind of function is included below:

 .. code-block:: scala